andifalk/spring-cloud-gateway-workshop/lab2/README.md

 ### Step 1: Retry the request call to the customer-service

-Whenever we assume that an unexpected response (i.e. for a non-reliable service) can be fixed by sending the request again, using the retry pattern can help.
+Whenever we assume that an unexpected response (i.e. for a non-reliable service) can be fixed by sending the request again, using the _retry_ pattern can help.
 It is a very simple pattern where failed requests are retried a configurable number of times in case of a failure before the operation is marked as a failure.

-In this step we will try the retry feature with a special API endpoint at http://localhost:9091/api/v1/customers/retry of the customer service that is randomly returning one of the following http status values:
+In this step we will use the _retry_ feature with a special API endpoint at [http://localhost:9091/api/v1/customers/retry](http://localhost:9091/api/v1/customers/retry) of the customer service that is randomly returning one of the following http status values:

 * 200 (OK)
 * 400 (Bad Request)
 * 500 (Internal Server Error)

-So we will add a new route with the _Retry_ filter.
+Next, we will add a new route including the _Retry_ filter.

 Please open the file `src/main/resources/application.yml` in the _/lab2/initial/api-gateway_ project and add the following entries at the end of the _routes_ path:

-application.yml:
+__application.yml:__

 ```yaml
 spring: